cerner/fhir.cerner.com/content/millennium/dstu2/individuals/patient.md

 _Implementation Notes_

 * The [Patient.animal] modifier element is not supported and will not be returned.
+* Direct secure email will not be returned.
 * If the current user is a patient or patient proxy, a search may be performed without providing any parameters.
 The search will return all patients the current user has been granted access to view.

 ### Authorization Types